Wallace Line: Historical context

-One of the earliest descriptions of the biodiversity in the Indo-Australian Archipelago dates back to 1521 when the Venetian explorer Antonio Pigafetta recorded the biological contrasts between the Philippines and the Maluku Islands (Spice Islands) (on opposite sides of the Wallace’s Line) during the continuation of the voyage of Ferdinand Magellan, after Magellan had been killed on Mactan.
-Later on, the English navigator George Windsor Earl published his observations in faunal differences between the islands in the Indo-Australian Archipelago.
-In his article On the Physical Geography of South-Eastern Asia and Australia (1845), he described how shallow seas connected islands on the west (Sumatra, Java, etc.) with the Asian continent and with similar wildlife, and islands on the east such as New Guinea were connected to Australia and were characterized by the presence of marsupials.
-Salomon Müller, a German naturalist, proposed similar ideas to Earl’s concerning the faunal boundaries in his work between 1839 to 1845, followed by the English ornithologist Philip Sclater who outlined in 1858 the divergence of the bird species in each region.
+One of the earliest descriptions of the biodiversity in the Indo-Australian Archipelago dates back to 1521 when Venetian explorer Pigafetta recorded the biological contrasts between the Philippines and the Maluku Islands (Spice Islands) (on opposite sides of Wallace's Line) during the continuation of the voyage of Ferdinand Magellan, after Magellan had been killed on Mactan.
+Later on, the English navigator G. W. Earl published his observations in faunal differences between the islands in the Indo-Australian archipelago.

+In 1845, G. W. Earl described how shallow seas connected islands on the west (Sumatra, Java, etc.) with the Asian continent and with similar wildlife, and islands on the east such as New Guinea were connected to Australia and were characterized by the presence of marsupials.

 These early investigations assisted Wallace in developing his theories about the biogeography which he stated publicly in his 1859 paper after extensively traveling the region.
-He proposed a line to the east of Bali since "all the islands eastward of Borneo and Java formed part of an Australian or Pacific Continent, from which they were separated."
-The proposal of the line, however, was not the main objective of Wallace’s endeavours.
+He proposed a line to the east of Bali since "all the islands eastward of Borneo and Java formed part of an Australian or Pacific continent, from which they were separated."

-His primary purpose was in fact to understand the geological phenomena and the colonization events that caused the boundaries in faunal distribution in the region through the development of his theories of evolution and biogeography.
-Wallace's studies in Indonesia demonstrated the emerging theory of evolution, at about the same time as Joseph Dalton Hooker and Asa Gray published essays also supporting Darwin's hypothesis.
+The proposal of the line, however, was not the main objective of Wallace's endeavours: His primary purpose was in fact to understand the geological phenomena and the colonization events that caused the boundaries in faunal distribution in the region through the development of his theories of evolution and biogeography.
+Wallace's studies in Indonesia demonstrated the emerging theory of evolution, at about the same time as J. D. Hooker and Asa Gray published essays also supporting Darwin's hypothesis.
 On the other hand, the lack of knowledge of tectonic plates, and the uncertainty about biodiversity in the Philippines, left Wallace with some contradicting points he had to deal with concerning his theory on biogeography.

-In fact, he did not include the Philippines in his 1859 paper, and the determination of a line in honor of his name was suggested by Thomas Huxley in an 1868 paper to the Zoological Society of London.
-Huxley studied the distribution of gallinaceous birds in the archipelago and noticed that species in the Philippines were remarkably distinct from those in the Asiatic realm.
-Based on that, he re-drew Wallace’s boundary placing the Philippines to the west of the division and coined it as “Wallace’s Line”, although Wallace himself refused to include the Philippines to the west.
+In fact, Wallace did not include the Philippines in his 1859 paper, and the determination of a line in honor of his name was suggested by T. H. Huxley (1868).
+Huxley studied the distribution of gallinaceous birds in the archipelago, and noticed that species in the Philippines were remarkably distinct from those in the Asiatic realm.
+Based on that, he redrew Wallace's boundary placing it to the west of the Philippines and named it "Wallace's Line", although Wallace himself had refused to include the Philippines on the east side of the line.